-Search for the missing continues as Morocco reels from tragic quake
+Search for the missing continues as Morocco reels from powerful earthquake

 Morocco accepts aid from Spain, Britain, Qatar and the UAE as globe shows support and solidarity to quake victims.

-Rescuers in Morocco have stepped up efforts to find survivors of Friday’s devastating earthquake, with a particular focus on reaching some of the more remote areas of the Atlas Mountains, amid reports of flattened villages.
+Rescuers in Morocco have stepped up efforts to find survivors of Friday’s devastating earthquake, aiming to reach some of the more remote areas of the Atlas Mountains, amid reports some villages have been flattened.

 The first foreign rescuers flew in to help after the North African country’s strongest-ever quake killed at least 2,122 people and injured more than 2,400, many seriously, according to official figures updated late on Sunday.

-The 6.8-magnitude quake struck 72 kilometres (45 miles) southwest of the tourist hub of Marrakesh, wiping out entire villages in the hills of the Atlas mountains.
+The 6.8-magnitude quake struck 72 kilometres (45 miles) southwest of the ancient city of Marrakesh, which is a popular tourist destination, and where many of the old city’s residents slept on the streets after their homes were damaged.

 On Sunday an aftershock of magnitude 4.5 rattled the same region.

-The mountain village of Tafeghaghte, 60 kilometres from Marrakesh, was almost entirely destroyed, with very few buildings still standing.
+The mountain village of Tafeghaghte, 60km (37 miles) from Marrakesh, was almost entirely destroyed, with very few buildings still standing.

 Civilian rescuers and members of Morocco’s armed forces searched for survivors and the bodies of the dead.
 As one body was recovered from the ruins of a house, four others were still buried there, residents said.